Rhein-Neckar (electoral district)

 Rhein-Neckar is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 277.
 It is located in northwestern Baden-Württemberg, comprising most of the Rhein-Neckar-Kreis district.

 Rhein-Neckar was created for the inaugural 1949 federal election.
-Since 2021, it has been represented by Moritz Oppelt of the Christian Democratic Union (CDU).
+Whilst the Christian Democratic Union won a plurality in the 2025 election, under the new voting system, their candidate did not actually win a seat in the Bundestag.
+This was due to the distribution of seats won by the CDU being decided by the first (direct) vote percentage of each winning CDU candidate, determining who took the seats.
+As the CDU candidate got a low vote of 34.4%, the seat will remain vacant throughout the 21st Bundestag.

 Geography

 Rhein-Neckar is located in northwestern Baden-Württemberg.
 As of the 2021 federal election, it comprises the entirety of the Rhein-Neckar-Kreis district excluding the municipalities of Dossenheim, Edingen-Neckarhausen, Eppelheim, Heddesheim, Hemsbach, Hirschberg an der Bergstraße, Ilvesheim, Ladenburg, Laudenbach, Schriesheim, Weinheim, Altlußheim, Brühl, Hockenheim, Ketsch, Neulußheim, Oftersheim, Plankstadt, Reilingen, and Schwetzingen.

 History

 Rhein-Neckar was created in 1949, then known as Sinsheim.
 In the 1965 through 1976 elections, it was named Heidelberg-Land – Sinsheim.
 It acquired its current name in the 1980 election.
 In the 1949 election, it was Württemberg-Baden Landesbezirk Baden constituency 7 in the number system.
 In the 1953 through 1961 elections, it was number 181.
 In the 1965 through 1976 elections, it was number 184.
 In the 1980 through 1998 elections, it was number 182.
 In the 2002 and 2005 elections, it was number 278.
 Since the 2009 election, it has been number 277.

 Originally, the constituency comprised the district of Mosbach as well as the Sinsheim district excluding the municipalities of Kürnbach, Mühlbach, Sulzfeld, and Zaisenhausen.
 In the 1965 through 1976 elections, it comprised the district of Sinsheim as well as the Landkreis Heidelberg district excluding the municipality of Eppelheim.
 It acquired its current borders in the 1980 election.